mlindgren/exist-util/README.md

 ## Features

-- Import Daylio journal entries from exported CSV files.
+- Import Daylio journal entries from exported CSV files
+- Configurable mood rating mapping (can override default values in config)
-- Filter activities based on a configurable list.
+- Filter activities based on a configurable list
-- Sync moods and activities to Exist.io.
-- Create custom attributes for activities in Exist.io.
+- Organize activities into custom groups for better categorization in Exist.io
+- Incremental sync: only process entries since the last successful sync
-- Dry-run mode for previewing changes before syncing.
+- Dry-run mode for previewing changes before syncing

 ## Requirements